jchoi408/image2colorpalette/README.md

 # image2colorpalette
 A Python package/tool that allows a user to extract a color palette from a given image.

 After the user selects the number of colors they'd like inside their palette, the program runs a clustering algorithm to automatically generate one.
+It can be used for graphic design projects, analytics visualizations, etc.

 These are the libraries that we will be dependent on to get this to work: